shnmrrnn/darkModeChromeExtension/README.md

 To use:

-- Navigate to chrome://extensions/
+- Open Chrome and navigate to chrome://extensions/

-- Select the option Load Unpacked
+- Enable "Developer mode" by toggling the switch in the top right corner

-- Load the files from your chosen folder
+- Click the "Load unpacked" button and select the folder containing your extension files

 - Select extensions from Google Chrome and select 'Dark Mode'